calvinhendriks/MKW-LAN-Brainslug/README.md

 ### 1.2 Brainslug LAN module
 I knew there was a LAN mod that makes the Wiis talk to each other directly (https://www.chadsoft.co.uk/downloads/LAN_MKW_v0.9.zip) without the need for a server.
 This is a BrainSlug module, and BrainSlug is a disc patcher.
 Using the BrainSlug channel comes with a multitude of problems:
 - No way to load cheats
-- No support for custom distributions.
+- No support for custom track distributions.
 - No way to USB load the game

 While I was willing to buy 6 MKW discs, the first 2 problems are a major issue for me.
 The cheats are needed because by default, the character/vehicle & track selection menus have a timer of 30 seconds.
 If you want to take a break between races, this is not possible, since the wii's will automatically select a character/vehicle and a track and the next race will load.
 Another example is that by default, 30 seconds after the first player crosses the finish line, the game will end.
 In a large LAN setup,  there might be some skill differences and we would like everyone to be able to finish.